Fresh Turf & Sod Sales

 Pre-Order Sod/Turf and Save!

-To help us plan volumes and order sizes, we offer a discount for large turf orders or when orders are pre-ordered and pre-paid.
+To help us plan volumes and order sizes, we offer a discount for full pallet turf orders or when orders are pre-ordered and pre-paid.
 Please call us at 604.882.1201 for more information.

 Do You Deliver Sod/Turf?